trustgraph-ai/trustgraph/README.md

   processed, the output is then delivered to a separate queue where a client subscriber can request that output.

-The entire architecture, the pub/sub backbone and set of modules, is bundled into a single Python.
+The entire architecture, the pub/sub backbone and set of modules, is bundled into a single Python package.
 A container image with the package installed can also run the entire architecture.

 ## Core Modules